You don’t have to be grateful for the tuition bill, but you should be for everything else.

 As the mom of a recent college grad and a current college junior, I’ve learned about all the wonderful aspects of having a college student.
 To be honest, my appreciation for some of these things took time to evolve.
 Read on to find out why you should say thanks, too.

-College towns are fun Take advantage of the fact that once or twice a year your son may be more than happy to play the tour guide (another sign of his budding maturity).
+College towns are fun Take advantage of the fact that once or twice a year your child may be more than happy to play the tour guide (another sign of their budding maturity).
 Enjoy the chance to discover interesting restaurants; explore new museums, sporting events and entertainment; and shop at stores you never heard of—together.
 Use a weekend visit as a mini-vacation, one where you will likely come back poorer, but happier and refreshed.

 College and kindergarten are similar For parents, we have that same role of letting go as we watch our children step out of their comfort zone and make new friends again.
 It can be tough for them to venture out beyond any familiar faces from high school that might be on their campus.
 Be happy when they find a study partner from class, join a team or club, or talk about hanging out with the kids in the dorm.
 The college experience goes beyond just earning a degree; it involves developing social skills, as well.